tamaratonyor/board_scraping/README.md

 Please download the docker/installation.sh file and follow these steps:

- - Run the Installation.sh in Docker folder type in command without the quotations: "./Installation.sh"
+ - Run the Installation.sh in Docker folder type in command without the quotations: "bash ./Installation.sh"

  - Run the task:
       1. Open a web browser and type in localhost:8080